MooersLab/pymolsnips/README.md

 Several package managers, including the [melpa](https://melpa.org), greatly ease package installation.
 However, manual installation is often quite simple.

-The interface to *Emacs* is either a X-terminal window or a simple GUI that can be made complex by opening many *buffers*, which are like windows.
+The interface to <em>Emacs</em> is either a X-terminal window or a simple GUI that can be made complex by opening many <em>buffers</em>, which are like windows.
 The management and navigation of buffers is a skill that the beginner needs to master early.

-*Emacs* is designed to enable mouse free work although some buffers require that selections be made by using the mouse.
+<em>Emacs</em> is designed to enable mouse free work although some buffers require that selections be made by using the mouse.
-*Emacs* is infamous for having 1800 key bindings involving multiple keys.
+<em>Emacs</em> is infamous for having 1800 key bindings involving multiple keys.
 The key bindings make heavy use of the alt or meta key.
 However, there is in-line documentation, and some packages provide autosuggestions that greatly ease the discovery of new key bindings.
-You only really need to memorize several dozen key bindings to become productive in *Emacs*.
+You only really need to memorize several dozen key bindings to become productive in <em>Emacs</em>.
 The remaining knowledge is easy to acquire on an *as-needed* basis.

-Vim users can quickly become productive in *Emacs* because the Vim key bindings are available through the add-on package called evil-mode.
+Vim users can quickly become productive in <em>Emacs</em> because the Vim key bindings are available through the add-on package called evil-mode.
 Mastery of the Vim key bindings in Vim is initially painful because it is like learning how to type for the first time.
-Here again, mastery of a few dozen key bindings will enable you to be productive in Vim and in Evil-mode in *Emacs*.
+Here again, mastery of a few dozen key bindings will enable you to be productive in Vim and in Evil-mode in <em>Emacs</em>.
-Vim key bindings are thought to bear more efficient for editing text than *Emacs* key-bindings, so their availability in *Emacs* greatly enhances a Vim user's productivity in E-macs.
+Vim key bindings are thought to bear more efficient for editing text than <em>Emacs</em> key-bindings, so their availability in *Emacs* greatly enhances a Vim user's productivity in E-macs.

 Mastery of Vim key-bindings is a wise investment because they are available in many text editors and IDEs.
 They are even available in Jupyter Notebooks!
-In addition, Vim is more widely distributed than *Emacs*.
+In addition, Vim is more widely distributed than <em>Emacs</em>.

 If you are a user of national laboratory computer systems, be cautious with your fantasy of being able to transfer your init.el file and reestablish your *Emacs* computing environment.
-Many national facilities use Centos Linux and are unable or unwilling to make available the most recent stable version of *Emacs*.
+Many national facilities use Centos Linux and are unable or unwilling to make available the most recent stable version of <em>Emacs</em>.
 I have found that the available versions are several years out of date and hence difficult to install all of my favorite packages.
 It may take an hour of removing calls to install incompatible packages before you can establish a subset of your favorite packages.
-Hence, it is good to have the ability to tolerate getting by for short periods of time with older versions of *Emacs* without all of your favorite packages.
+Hence, it is good to have the ability to tolerate getting by for short periods of time with older versions of <em>Emacs</em> without all of your favorite packages.

-Modes in *Emacs* are states of *Emacs* where a subset of commands are available.
+Modes in *Emacs* are states of <em>Emacs</em> where a subset of commands are available.
 Modes avoid clashes due to functions of the same name in different packages.
 Modes are analogous to scopes in other text editors.
 For example, there is a python-mode for working with Python script files.